makrai/notes/liu1908-summarization.md

 ### Novel N-grams

 * Figure 3
-  * CNN/DailyMail dataset, the proportion of novel n-grams in automatically generated summaries is much lower compared to reference summaries, but in
+  * in CNN/DailyMail dataset, the proportion of novel n-grams in automatically generated summaries is much lower compared to reference summaries, but
-  * XSum, this gap is much smaller
+  * in XSum, this gap is much smaller
 * The supplementary material includes examples of system output and additional ablation studies